 2015 Chinese New Year falls on February 19.
 It is the Year of the Sheep according to Chinese zodiac.
 2016 Chinese New Year will fall on February 8.
-It will be a great chance to traditional Chinese folk customs of this grand feast!
+It will be a great chance to experience the traditional Chinese folk customs!

 |Writing Festival Couplets|

 It comes on the first day of Chinese lunar calendar and lasts for almost half of a month.
 But in folk custom, this traditional holiday lasts from the 23rd day of the twelfth month to the 15th day of the first month (Lantern Festival) in the lunar calendar.
 Among these days, the Eve and the first day Spring Festival holiday is the peak time.
 The exact days are different in every year according to the lunar calendar.
 Schedule details in recent years are offered in the following table.

 |2014||January 31||January 31 - February 6||Horse|